xiix0/scam/README.md

-You will live to see your grandchildren.
+You can create your own opportunities this week.
+Blackmail a senior executive.